ColetteThomson/famous-quotes-quiz/README.md

 * Contact Us
 * Terms of Service

-The live project can be found here ...
+The live project can be found [here](https://colettethomson.github.io/quizz-pro/)

 ## User Experience Design